What A Self-Published Author Looks Like

 We also recently interviewed a handful of writers to tell us more about what it is really like to be an indie author.

 Libraries participating in Indie Author Day: Keep an eye out for a video from our team about how diversity in self-publishing is creating access for unheard voices and overlooked subjects, which you can use at your library on Indie Author Day.
-A list of other, already announced videos are listed on in this blog post.
+A list of other, already announced videos are available here.